satishnbk/Liferay-1/config/README.md

-# Liferay
+# Configurations
-This repository includes all liferay projects.
+This repository includes all liferay project configurations.